Health Benefits of Modified Citrus Pectin

 Reversing drug resistance by modulating mitochondrial apoptosis

 Importantly, some apoptosis is non‑mitochondrial: caspase‑8 activation leads to caspase‑3 without altering membrane potential.
 That offers a route to overcome resistance tied to mitochondrial dysfunction.
+Choose a low-molecular-weight modified citrus pectin with verified molecular weight specs.

 "Targeting Gal‑3 may broaden combination options by restoring checkpoint control and reactivating apoptotic cascades."